yusuf8ahmed/Wsimple/Readme.md

   try:
       # login to Wealthsimple
       ws = Wsimple(email, password)
-      # token are the access keys to your account
+      # token are the keys to your account
       tokens = ws.tokens
   except WSOTPUser:
       # Exception occurs on one time password only.